giovannymassuia/disecomm/docs/events-catalog/services/Example Service/index.md

   url: https://github.com/giovannymassuia/disecomm/tree/main/inventory-management
 ---

-The inventory service is responsible for managing the inventory of the store.
+The example service is responsible for managing the inventory of the store.
 It listens to events from the order service and updates the inventory accordingly.